Shady Lane has developed and implemented a school-wide social emotional curriculum and tiered approach to behavioral health for all students.

 Throughout the day, our students are exposed to a range of activities that allow them to learn in different modes and make meaningful connections.
 Children emerge from Shady Lane more giving, confident, independent, curious and able to solve problems and resolve conflict.

-Children six weeks to 12 months benefit from a 4:1 ratio, allowing for individualized interactions to best care for each child’s needs.
+Children six weeks to 12 months benefit from a 4:1 child-to-educator ratio, allowing for individualized interactions to best care for each child’s needs.
 Children’s cultures and families are represented in a variety of ways as we highlight childcare as an extension of the home.

 Children 12 to 24 months benefit from a 5:1 ratio, providing a safe environment where children have the freedom to move about and play.
 Our young toddlers thrive on new experiences and build on previous knowledge to improve coordination, increase communication skills and further develop thinking and reasoning.